kiaram2249/sep11-freedom-project/tool/learning-log.md

 * This will help our project because random items are falling down from the canvas.
 It's useful because once I replace the shapes with images, fruits and vegtables will be falling from the canvas.
 All I have to do next it make a basket variable and use **mouseX,mouseY** so that it can move side by side.
 But I need to make it able to catch the falling fruit/vegtable and record how many were caught.
 So, I also need to make a score in the corner showing the user how many they've caught.

 * Something that I needed to research was the **for(let item of items)**, because the ``of`` is telling JavaScript to iterate through each element of the items array, one by one.
-Also, this kind of loop is a simple way to make the code easier to read since it automatically iterates through all items in the array, without needing to manually manage the index.
+Also, this kind of loop is a simple way to make the code easier to read since it automatically iterates through all items in the array.

 * ``item.velocity.y = random(2,5);`` is important because it makes each falling item to have different kinds of speed.
 Meaning the speed is between 2-5, and this adds variety to the animation, making it look more pleasing to the eye.
 As well, I was able to learn this by using the website of **p5.play**.